Array§

 aperture<I extends any[]>(data: I, size: number): I[]

-Returns an array of arrays of length size
+Returns an array of arrays of length size with consecutive elements

 from the original array.
-Returns an empty array if size
+Returns an empty array if size is shorter

 than the array, or is not a positive integer.